Best Home Insurance in Myrtle Beach, South Carolina (2026)

 Review Policy Details Before Purchasing

-Read policy documents carefully to understand what's covered and excluded.
+Read your policy documents carefully to understand what's covered and what's excluded.
 Pay attention to coverage limits, deductibles and claim filing requirements.
-Make sure your agent explains all coverage types and answers your questions before you sign.
-Don't sign until you understand how your policy responds to Myrtle Beach's common risks like hurricanes and flooding.
+Ask your agent to explain all coverage types and answer your questions before you sign.
+Don't finalize anything until you understand how your policy responds to the common risks in Myrtle Beach, including hurricanes and flooding.

 Myrtle Beach Home Insurance: FAQ